isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-16-post-Chiku.md

 <section>
 	<h4>Sowing Seeds</h4>
 	<p>Seeds can be sown directly into pots or the ground.
 Because the plant eventually grows into a tree, it is easier to grow a few seedlings in separate pots before selecting the healthiest one to be grown in true ground.</p>
-	<iframe width="100%" height="415" src="https://www.youtube.com/embed/x7J87wY7U6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>	<br>
 	<p>The seedlings are generally resilient to most environmental factors but may be vulnerable to being eaten by snails or birds.
 Protect your young plants with a DIY <a href="/page-index/horticulture-techniques/cloches/">cloche</a> or <a href="/page-index/hardscapes/netting/">netting</a>.</p>
 	<br>
 </section>

 <section>
   <h4>Growing:</h4>
-	<p>Chiku trees are steady growers but do benefit from being fed high potassium and phosphorus <a href="/page-index/horticulture-techniques/fertilising/">fertilisers</a> to encourage flowering and thus fruiting. <a href="/page-index/horticulture-techniques/pruning/">Regular pruning</a> to promote airflow will keep the plant healthy and neat. <b>Cut stems will produce sap that can irritate the skin.</b> Wear gloves while maintaining the plant to prevent this.</p>
+	<p>Chiku trees are steady growers but do benefit from being fed high potassium and phosphorus <a href="/page-index/horticulture-techniques/fertilising/">fertilisers</a> to encourage flowering and thus fruiting. <a href="/page-index/horticulture-techniques/pruning/">Regular pruning</a> to promote airflow will keep the plant healthy and neat. </p>
+	<p><b>Cut stems will produce sap that can irritate the skin.</b> Wear gloves while maintaining the plant to prevent this.</p>
 	<p>The tree will need to be around 5 years old before it starts producing fruit if grown from seed.
 Air-layered plants take around 2 years to fruit.</p>
 	<br>
 </section>